How to Determine Translation Rates

 One of the most important factors in determining a NAATI translation‘s price is which languages are being included.
 Translations rates per word involving two European languages, for example, tend to carry a higher price than chinese to english translation rates.

 One of the main ingredients that determine the cost of translation is the word count.
-Generally, it's calculated based on source-language text rather than target-language text.
+Generally, it’s calculated based on source-language text rather than target-language text.
+Australia is a country with people of diverse cultures.
+Thus, language can be a barrier for them.
+The translation service is mandatory which goes hand in hand.
+Check out more on diversity in Australia.

 It is because usually, it’s too difficult to count how long a translated document will be until after you’ve finished translating it.